Byron/gitoxide/crate-status.md

 ### git-tui
 * _a terminal user interface seeking to replace and improve on `tig`_
 * Can display complex history in novel ways to make them graspable.
 Maybe [this post] can be an inspiration.

+### git-tix

+A re-implementation of a minimal `tig` like UI that aims to be fast and to the point.

 [tagname-validation]: https://github.com/git/git/blob/master/Documentation/technical/protocol-common.txt#L23:L23
 [this post]: http://blog.danieljanus.pl/2021/07/01/commit-groups/